 The following services are available 24 hours a day and are FREE call numbers:

 1800RESPECT 1800 737 732 - is a national 24 hour online and telephone service offering counselling and support to anyone experiencing domestic and family violence and/or sexual assault and their family and friends.

-Yarrow Place Rape and Sexual Assault Service 1800 817 421 is an inclusive service for anyone in South Australia who has been sexually assaulted including medical and counselling services.
+Yarrow Place Rape and Sexual Assault Service 1800 817 421 is an inclusive service for anyone in South Australia who has been sexually assaulted.
+It includes both medical and counselling services.

-The following services are available 9am to 5pm weekdays:
+The following services are available from 9 am to 5 pm weekdays:

 Victim Support Service - Victim Helpline 1800 842 846 provides free and confidential help to adult victims of crime, witnesses, their family, and friends across South Australia.

 Women's Information Service 1800 188 158 - provides information and referral services to women in South Australia www.wis.sa.gov.au

 1800RESPECT is the National Sexual Assault, Domestic and Family Violence Counselling Service for people living in Australia, providing telephone and online crisis and trauma counselling services 24 hours a day 7 days a week.
 This Service includes resources for people who want to help a family member or friend. https://1800respect.org.au/

 Respect.gov.au is a national campaign jointly funded by the Australian, State and Territory governments.
 It aims to help parents, family members, teachers, coaches, employers and other role models to look at their own attitudes, and start a conversation about respect with the young people in their lives. https://www.respect.gov.au/

 Australia's National Research Organisation for Women's Safety (ANROWS) delivers relevant research on domestic, family and sexual violence in Australia. https://anrows.org.au/